 The high point of that semester’s events was bringing two faculty members from Aristotle University to Tuscaloosa to share their research with UA faculty and students: Dr. Angeliki Ziaka (pictured immediately below, during her public lecture held in Gorgas Library) and Dr. Danae Stefanou (pictured at bottom, along with her UA collaborator, Prof. Andrew Dewar [left] and Prof. Steven Ramey, Chair of the 2011 Planning Committee).

-The Spring 2011 initiative received generous support from the Dean of the College of Arts and Sciences as well as the Department of Religious Studies, New College, the Department of Modern Languages and Classics, and the Department of Gender and Race Studies, as well the College of Arts and Sciences’ Diversity Committee.
+The Spring 2011 initiative received generous support from the Dean of the College of Arts and Sciences as well as New College, the Department of Modern Languages and Classics, and the Department of Gender and Race Studies, the Department of Religious Studies, as well the College of Arts and Sciences’ Diversity Committee.
 Members of the wider university community also made important contributions to the initiative, including the Honors College, the University’s Creative Campus initiative, along with the University Libraries and the School of Music.

-In May of 2012, Dean Olin and Associate Dean Han (pictured above, shortly after their arrival in Greece) visited Thessaloniki in person for the first time (with the help of Prof. McCutcheon, who arrived a day ahead to prepare the way), to meet in person with staff, faculty, and senior administrators of AUTH (such as Prof. Jacques Ganoulis, Chair of AUTH’s International Relations Committee [pictured below]), in an effort to further develop and formalize this new and promising relationship.
+In May of 2012, Dean Olin and then Associate Dean Han (pictured above, shortly after their arrival in Greece) visited Thessaloniki in person for the first time (with the help of Prof. McCutcheon, who arrived a day ahead to prepare the way), to meet in person with staff, faculty, and senior administrators of AUTh (such as Prof. Jacques Ganoulis, then the Chair of AUTh’s International Relations Committee [pictured below]), in an effort to further develop and formalize this new and promising relationship.

 Upon returning to Tuscaloosa, a formal proposal for an ongoing cooperation was written and submitted to UA’s senior administration and then submitted to AUTh.
 It was signed by all parties and phase three of this cooperation was begun.
 Learn more about the signed agreement here.